 - shaft length 3/4″

-- sharp point
+- Point – sharp

 10. T – Pins

-- shaft length is 1 1/2″
+- length is 1 1/2″

-- sharp point
+- Point – sharp

 Storing Sewing Pins

-(Remember, using the wrong pin on your fabric could cause damage!)
+(Remember, using the wrong pin on your fabric could cause damage.)

 Because straight sewing pins look very much alike, you don’t want to mix up the different types of pins.